lemonade-sdk/infinity-arcade/README.md

 - Proper event handling and game loops.
 - Visual appeal using pygame's built-in drawing functions.

 > Note: LLMs are imperfect, and may fail to generate the game you asked for or fail to generate a functioning game at all.
-Code-tuned LLMs of size 24B or larger are strongly recommended.

-## Game Cache
+### Game Cache

 Games are cached under the `.lemonade-arcade` folder in your home directory.